Atakamoto/LOL-Esports_WL_Classification/README.md

   frameborder="0"
 ></iframe>

 After running the permutation test, the p-value of the observed test statistic was 0.00.
-Since the p-value of 0.00 is less than the 0.05 signicance level, we  reject the null hypothesis and it is likely that the distribution of gold differences at 15 minutes for the winning team is different from the distribution for the losing team.
+Since the *p-value* is 0.00, which is less than the 0.05 signicance level, we *reject the null hypothesis* and conlude that it is likely that the distribution of gold differences at 15 minutes for the winning team is different from the distribution for the losing team.

 ## Framing a Prediction Problem

-The goal of the model is to determine whether a team will win or lose a professional League of Legends game only based on game data available at 15 minutes.
-Thus this model will not use information from later points like `killsat25` or general game information that you would only know after the game like the general column `assists`.
+*The goal of the model is to determine whether a team will win or lose a professional League of Legends game only based on game data available at 15 minutes.* Thus this model will not use information from later points like `killsat25` or general game information that you would only know after the game like the general column `assists`.
 It will also not use information about the specific teams or players involved.
 This is a binary classification problem with the response variable being `result` which is either a 1 if the team won or 0 if the team lost.

 In this model I am choosing to focus on accuracy as the primary metric to evaluate the model.
 There is no inherent reason to prioritize false positives(incorrectly predicting a win) or false negatives(incorrectly predicting a loss).
 Also to note, when I looked at the classification report the precision and recall scores were similar for both classes, meaning that it doesn't not appear that the model disproportionately favors one class over the other.

 ## Baseline Model

-For the baseline model, I used a Random Forest Classifier with three features.
-These features were `killsdiffat15`, `assistsdiffat15`, and `deathsdiffat15`.
-These features are all quantitative and thus don't need encoding.
+For the baseline model, I used a Random Forest Classifier with 6 features.
+The first 3 features were `killsdiffat15`, `assistsdiffat15`, and `deathsdiffat15`.
+Additionally, I applied a binarization transformation to `killsdiffat10`, `assistsdiffat10`, and `deathsdiffat10`, converting them into binary values indicating whether the difference was positive or negative.
+This transformation helps the model capture whether a team had an advantage or disadvantage in these key statistics at 10 minutes and gives a general idea of how the game was going at this point in time.

-After fitting the model, the accuracy score was 0.6899.
+After fitting the model, the accuracy score was *0.679*.
 While this accuracy is decent, looking back at the bivariate analysis, 65.4% of teams that have a `poscsdiffat10` win the game.
 Given that just based on this one feature earlier in the game, around 65% of teams win, I hope to improve this accuracy by adding more features and adjusting hyperparameters.

 ## Final Model